oceanprotocol-archive/OEPs/7/README.md

 You can find a complete reference of the asset metadata in the scope of the [OEP-8](8).
 Also it's possible to find a complete [real example of a DDO](https://w3c-ccg.github.io/did-spec/#real-world-example) with extended services added, as part of the w3c did spec.

+### Integrity

+The Integrity policy for identity and metadata is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an on-chain object (initially an ASSET).

+An ASSET in the system is composed by on-chain information maintained by the KEEPER and off-chain Metadata information (DDO) stored in OCEANDB.
+Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
+The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.

 #### How to compute a DID for a DDO